andycrum/ember-data-model-maker/README.md

 # Ember Data Model Maker
 Ember Data Model Maker (EDMM) is a tiny Ember.js app (built with [ember-cli](https://github.com/stefanpenner/ember-cli)).
 Its purpose is to give a little clarity about what code is needed to get your app up and running with Ember Data.
+It was originally written as a 'companion app' to [Getting Started with Ember Data](http://andycrum.com/2014/06/02/getting-started-with-ember-data/).

 ## Demo
 [http://andycrum.github.io/ember-data-model-maker/](http://andycrum.github.io/ember-data-model-maker/)